inventit/inventit.github.io/references/moat-js-api-document.md

 - [update](#ClassesModelMapper.count) for counting the number of model objects

 These functions are performed asynchronously.
-`MessageSession.commit()` or command functions in a model stub object triggers the operations on a remote device.
 In order for you to look into the operation results, you can append a callback function object (see below) to above functions.

 <div id="CallbackFunctionObject" class="anchor"></div>